Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - Feature Driven Development

 It’s worth going over some of these in detail.

 Which Agile Methodology Should You Use - Scrum, Kanban, or Something Else?

 Even within the Agile Methodology, there is a whole spectrum of frameworks that a team could use to better optimize their software development processes.
 On the whole, they follow the same overarching philosophy, just deviating in the details of the process.
 We describe some of the most popular frameworks below.

 The official Scrum website prefers to refer to itself as a scientific method of empiricism as opposed to a methodology.
-Scrum events define meetings between developers, with each having their own set time and purpose.
-Some of these are sprint, sprint planning, and sprint retrospective.
+Scrum events define meetings between developers, with each having its own set time and purpose.
+Some of these are a sprint, sprint planning, and sprint retrospective.

 The project is split into 2- or 3-week cycles — which is what sprints are.
 A sprint outlines a period in which the development of any project happens.
 Multiple sprints are performed to deliver the product to the customer.

 Additionally, the product owner explains the product functionality in a set of instructions.
 These instructions are allocated specific priority levels and are incorporated into each sprint.

 The ultimate objective of this methodology is to let the team explain the functionality and results of each sprint to the product owner at the end.

 Created by Sam Bayer and Jim Highsmith in the early 1990s, ASD or Adaptive Software Development uses a dynamic development cycle called Speculate, Collaborate, and Learn.